 What is a Written Notice of Pleading?

-Rather, NSW courts will often impose fines for minor criminal offences when a person does not show up – and fines automatically come with criminal convictions.
+Rather, courts will often impose fines for minor criminal offences when a person does not show up – and fines automatically come with criminal convictions.

 What Can Happen if I Send a WNP and Do Not Attend Court?